AABearBots/First-Closed-Doors-Competition/README.md

 The competition awards 0.5 BTC and 500,000 ALGO (worth USD 5,000 as of this date) as prize money for the top 3 performers during each competition period, with the following caveats:

-* BTC Prizes are awarded to bots with positive ROI (profits) only.
+* BTC Prizes are awarded to bots with ROI >= 10% (10% profits and higher) only.

-* ALGO prices are awarded even when ROI is negative (loss).
+* ALGO prices are awarded always, even when ROI is negative (loss).

 **The prize money is awarded as follows:**